 Secondary Education, Economic Development, Credit Access

 Microfinance, or the extension of financial services to low-income individuals unserved or underserved by traditional financial institutions, has been championed as a method of reducing poverty and creating social change, especially in developing countries.
 However, empirical studies examining the effects of microcredit programs have found mixed results as to the success of these loans.
 This study attempts to determine the impact that the presence of microfinance institutions in a country has on education participation rates, specifically examining country- level World Bank data over a 10-year period.
 Regression results for this data suggest positive effects of microfinance penetration on secondary education rates, especially among females, but insignificant effects on primary education participation.

 Martinez, Samuel W., "Effects of Microfinance Penetration Rates on Education Participation" (2016).
-WWU Honors Program Senior Projects.
+WWU Honors College Senior Projects.
 21.

 Microfinance--Developing countries; Education--Economic aspects--Developing countries; Women in development--Developing countries

 Copying of this document in whole or in part is allowable only for scholarly purposes.
 It is understood, however, that any copying or publication of this document for commercial purposes, or for financial gain, shall not be allowed without the author’s written permission.